divider

 Note: It is easy to cure altitude sickness only in its early stages.
 We should seek medical attention right away if altitude sickness symptoms worsen and develop into severe HAPE or HACE symptoms.
 To ensure the safety of pilgrims traveling on the Kailash Kora tour to Kailash Mansarovar, we advise that you notify your tour guide if you experience any symptoms, such as dizziness, shortness of breath, or unconsciousness.
 Since altitude sickness can be fatal if left untreated, never attempt to ignore any of its symptoms.

 Out of all these threats, one of the most serious is the rate of rise that a person takes.
 Rapid ascent will lead to altitude sickness.
-The general rule says that climbers should not ascend more than 300 meters per day after gaining 2,500 meters and climbing to the height of 2,500 meters.
+The general rule says that climbers should not ascend more than 300 meters per day after gaining 2,500 meters and climbing to a height of 2,500 meters.
 The risk is, therefore, easily managed, provided time is allowed for acclimatization.

 Past exposure to high altitude also plays a role in determining the level of vulnerability of a particular person.
 Recurrent symptoms of altitude sickness are also common in those individuals who have had them before.
 On the other hand, people who regularly live and travel in the mountains, for example, might have a relatively low risk of the disease because their bodies have adapted over time to living at such altitudes.